-Table 3 provides some simple transformations of the data in Table 1 which permit one to visualize the changes in tenure both from 1979 to 1991 and from 1991 to 1996.
-The first eight columns shows, for all the gender-age-education-income categories, the ratios of average tenure in 1991 to the average tenure in 1979 as well as the corresponding ratios for 1991-1996.
-With rare exceptions it is not the case that average tenure grew for low income individuals and shrank for high income individuals.
+Table 3 provides some simple transformations of the data in table 1 that permit one to visualize the changes in tenure both from 1979 to 1991 and from 1991 to 1996.18 The first eight columns show, for all the gender-age-education-income categories, the ratios of average tenure in 1991 to the average tenure in 1979 as well as the corresponding ratios for 1991 to 1996.
+With rare exceptions it is not the case that average tenure grew for low-income individuals and shrank for high-income individuals.
 A weaker implication of the model is that tenure for different categories of individuals ought to have grown differentially.
 This is analyzed in the last two columns.
-These give, for each category, the difference between the log growth rate of tenure for high wage individuals from 1979 to 1996 and the corresponding log growth rate for low-wage individuals.
+These give, for each category, the difference between the log growth rate of tenure for high-wage individuals from 1979 to 1996 and the corresponding log growth rate for low-wage individuals.
 The theory implies that this ought to be negative in the United States.

 This turns out to be true when one looks at females as a whole.
-It is also true on average for individuals who have stayed in school beyond high school whether they be male or female.
-Moreover, high-wage high-education individuals saw their tenure fall relative to that of low-wage high-education individuals not only overall from 1979 to 1996 but also over each of the two subperiods.
-The opposite turns out to be the case for individuals with less education.
-As I suggested above, layoffs account for a disproportionate number of the separations of employees with low levels of education so that my model ought to be more relevant for high-education individuals.
-Whether the distinction between quits and layoffs is responsible for these contrary results awaits further research, however.
+It is also true on average for individuals who have stayed in school beyond high school, whether they be male or female.
+Moreover, high-wage higheducation individuals saw their tenure fall relative to that of low-wage high-education individuals not only overall from 1979 to 1996 but also over each of the two subperiods.
+The opposite turns out to be the case for individuals with less education.19 As I suggested above, layoffs account for a disproportionate number of the separations of employees with low levels of education, so that my model ought to be more relevant for highsponding two low-education categories.
+The average ratio of this sort (across gender and age categories as well as across years) is 1.04.